-Having left Italy to make it in the Berlin art scene, a young painter finds himself moving from flat to flat, as he struggles to fit in with his flatmate’s sometimes bizarre lifestyles.
-In this pursuit of a place he can truly belong, he risks falling short of his dream.
+Having left rural Italy to make it in Berlin, young painter Paolo moves from flat to flat, struggling to fit in with his flatmates bizarre lifestyles.

 FLATMATES is a classic fish out of water story, fastpaced, with a mixture of comedy and drama, set in the lively and colourful city of Berlin.